yebyyy/Campus-Job-Finder/README.md

 # Campus Job Finder

 ## Overview
-Campus Job Finder is a Python application designed to help students and staff at educational institutions stay informed about new job postings on their campus job boards.
+Campus Job Finder is a Python application designed to help students at Georgia Tech stay informed about new job postings on their campus job boards.
 It automates the process of checking for new postings and notifies users through macOS notifications.

 ## Features
 - **Automated Monitoring**: Scans specified campus job boards for new postings at regular intervals.